 Building and earning links are at the core of any SEO strategy.

 But have you ever considered why anyone would want to give you a backlink?
-What is in it for them?
+What’s in it for them?
 And, more importantly, do you give out links to other websites?

 The links to external sites from your website are called outbound links.
-Also known as external links, they direct away from your website – sending traffic externally to another.
+Also known as external links, they direct people away from your website — sending traffic externally to another.
+Similarly, inbound links are the backlinks that point people from other websites to yours.
+Both an outbound link and an inbound link are extremely helpful for website ranking, but you can only truly control your own outbound links.

 You can add such links to provide a reference for facts, studies or statistics.
-Providing a link to the original study, for instance, adds more credibility to your content.
+Outbound linking to the original study, for instance, adds more credibility to your content.
+For example, if you write content about the growth of the human population in the United States, you might want to reference and link to the U.S. Census Bureau to back up the information you’ve written about.

 You may also need to add external links if you have taken images or quotes from another website and need to give credit.
 It’s a matter of citation and journalistic best practice.